If your ID has an expiration of March 12 through July 15, download and print the Extension Letter. You have until September 13 to renew.

 To apply for an original Nevada Identification Card, you must:

 Any existing ID will be hole-punched and returned to you along with an interim paper document.
 Your new ID card will be mailed to you within 10 business days.

-Persons who declare themselves homeless are entitled to a one-time fee exemption for a duplicate Nevada license or ID card.
+Persons age 25 and older who declare themselves homeless are entitled to a one-time fee exemption for a duplicate Nevada license or ID card.
 See Duplicate Licenses.
 If you need to renew your ID Card, see Renewal Options and ID Card Fees.

 Seasonal resident identification cards are marked with a designation that the holder is a seasonal resident and is licensed in another state.
 You must meet the proof of identity requirements for a Nevada ID card.
 These cards are not issued to tourists from foreign countries.